Lewis and Clark Expedition: Pacific Ocean

 The expedition sighted the Pacific Ocean for the first time on November 7, 1805, arriving two weeks later.
-The expedition faced its second bitter winter camped on the north side of the Columbia River, in a storm-wracked area.
+The expedition faced the beginning of its second bitter winter camped on the north side of the Columbia River, in a storm-wracked area Clark called Dismal Nitch.
 Lack of food was a major factor.
 The elk, the party's main source of food, had retreated from their usual haunts into the mountains, and the party was now too poor to purchase enough food from neighboring tribes.
-On November 24, 1805, the party voted to move their camp to the south side of the Columbia River near modern Astoria, Oregon.
-Sacagawea, and Clark's slave York, were both allowed to participate in the vote.
+On November 24, 1805, the majority of the party voted to move their camp to the south side of the Columbia River near modern Astoria, Oregon.
+Both Sacagawea and the enslaved York participated in the vote.

 On the south side of the Columbia River, 2 mi upstream on the west side of the Netul River (now Lewis and Clark River), they constructed Fort Clatsop.
 They did this not just for shelter and protection, but also to officially establish the American presence there, with the American flag flying over the fort.
 During the winter at Fort Clatsop, Lewis committed himself to writing.
 He filled many pages of his journals with valuable knowledge, mostly about botany, because of the abundant growth and forests that covered that part of the continent.
 The health of the men also became a problem, with many suffering from colds and influenza.

 Knowing that maritime fur traders sometimes visited the lower Columbia River, Lewis and Clark repeatedly asked the local Chinooks about trading ships.
 They learned that Captain Samuel Hill had been there in early 1805.
 Miscommunication caused Clark to record the name as "Haley".
 Captain Hill returned in November 1805, and anchored about 10 mi from Fort Clatsop.
 The Chinook told Hill about Lewis and Clark, but no direct contact was made.

+A Russian maritime expedition under statesman Nikolai Rezanov arrived at the mouth of the Columbia River while Lewis and Clark were still there.
+Neither Rezanov nor Lewis and Clark knew about each other.
+Rezanov had come from Novo-Arkhangelsk (today Sitka, Alaska), intending to establish a Russian agricultural colony to help with the perennial food shortages in Russian America, and made plans for a relocation of the capital of Russian America from Sitka to the lower Columbia River.
+But his ship, Juno, was unable to cross the Columbia Bar.
+So Rezanov went to California instead, setting in motion a process that eventually led to the founding of Fort Ross, California.